kedro-org/kedro/docs/source/tutorial/test_a_project.md

 </details>

 This test is an example of positive testing - it tests that a valid input produces the expected output.
-The inverse, testing that an invalid output will be appropriately rejected, is called negative testing and is equally as important.
+The inverse, testing that an invalid output will be appropriately rejected, is called negative testing and is just as important.

 Using the same steps as above, we can write the following test: